jwebmeister/tacspeak/README.md

     - change this if you use VAD and find it's too quick or slow to identify the figure out you've stopped speaking and that it should try to recognise the command.
 - `audio_input_device`=`None`
     - should use default microphone (as set within Windows Sound Settings), but should be able to change the index (number) to select a different input device.
+- `USE_NOISE_SINK`=`True`
+    - load NoiseSink rule(s), if it's setup in the grammar module - it should *partially* capture other noises and words outside of other rules, and do nothing.
+Set to `False` if you're having issues with recognition accuracy.
+- `retain_dir`= `./retain/`
+    - use this setting to retain recordings of recognised commands - set to a writeable directory to retain recognition metadata and/or audio data.
+Disabled by default.
+- `retain_audio`= `True`
+    - use this setting to retain recordings of recognised commands - set to True to retain speech data wave files in the `retain_dir`.
+Disabled by default.
+- `retain_metadata`= `True`
+    - use this setting to retain recordings of recognised commands - set to True to retain metadata of recognitions in a `.tsv` file in `retain_dir`.
+Disabled by default.

 ### Grammar modules